 "I was in the act of screwing on the dial when Mr. Galt announced the news.
 I unscrewed the dial, and with a sharp instrument wrote on the metal beneath: ‘The first gun is fired.
 Slavery is dead.
 Thank God we have a President who at least will try.'"

-On Tuesday morning, at the National Museum of American History, some 40 reporters and Smithsonian staff witnessed master craftsman and jeweler George Thomas of the Towson Watch Company open Abraham Lincoln's watch to search for Dillon's secret message.
+On March 10, 2009, at the National Museum of American History, some 40 reporters and Smithsonian staff witnessed master craftsman and jeweler George Thomas of the Towson Watch Company open Abraham Lincoln's watch to search for Dillon's secret message.
 Dillon's message was there, but not exactly as he later described it.
 News of the message inside Lincoln's pocket watch made every local broadcast and the front page of the New York Times.
 It was a rare moment when a museum, dedicated to the preservation of American history, could be said to be making history.
 And therein lies a tale.

 The watchmaker and the President would never meet.
 And Lincoln would never know that he carried Dillon's secret message in his pocket.